 The Watermelon Salad with Southern Orange Crème Fraîche and Petit Greens is certainly worth ordering as well.

-Other delicious choices include the Breast of Chicken with Grilled Peaches, Toasted Pecans, and Collard Greens and Layered Ratatouille with Red Quinoa, Black-eyed Peas and Tomato Coulis.
+Other delicious choices include the Breast of Chicken with Grilled Peaches, Toasted Pecans, Collard Greens, Layered Ratatouille with Red Quinoa, Black-eyed Peas, and Tomato Coulis.

-Where the previous menu felt dated, Chef Sutton’s new Club 33 menu boasts bold flavors that deserve small bites to savor.
+The previous menu felt dated; Chef Sutton’s new Club 33 menu boasts bold flavors that deserve small bites to savor.
 And with several courses to each meal, huge individual portions aren’t needed to feel satisfied in the end.

 The one miss may be the Berkshire Pork Medallion Gratin with Southern Red Bean Ragu, as the pork arrived chewy while the beans were rather uninteresting.

 The must-have dessert is the Vanilla Mascarpone Velvet with Summer Peaches and Lemon Balm Peach Nector – luscious with just the right amount of sweetness.

 The Warm Monkey Bread with Old Fashioned Vanilla Ice Cream with Candied Pecan Praline Liqueur is fantastic too.